Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 This only works for premature cancellation.
 See IO.doOnFinish for triggering callbacks when the source finishes.

-value to execute if the task gets
+is the IO value to execute if the task gets

 canceled prematurely

-is scheduled to be run on
+Returns a new IO in which f is scheduled to be run on

 completion.
 This would typically be used to release any

-resources acquired by this IO
+resources acquired by this IO.

-completes when both the source and the task
+The returned IO completes when both the source and the task

-returned by f
+returned by f complete.

 NOTE: The given function is only called when the task is complete.
 However the function does not get called if the task gets canceled.
 Cancellation is a process that's concurrent with the execution of a task and hence needs special handling.